obsproject/rfcs/text/0039-service-overhaul.md

 It will also provide the ability for some stream services to be able to made their own plugin.

-*Since using the service API was not possible with the actual OBS, any breaking change in it (if there are) will not impact any plugin for OBS.*
+*Since using the Service API was not possible with the actual OBS, any breaking change in it (if there are) should not impact any plugin for OBS.*

 # Design